 Build up your network with relevant connections

 Remember in high school when people were desperate to increase their friend count on Facebook?
 As adults, our interest has shifted to hitting the 500+ mark on LinkedIn.
-I am not suggesting you start adding connections left and right.
-Instead, hone in on people in your industry, who work at companies you admire.
-Or add people you’ve seen give a speech at an event or webinar.
+Now, don’t start adding connections left and right.
+Instead, hone in on people in your industry that you want to get to know better or who work at companies you admire.

-Include a personalized message with your request, explaining why you want to connect and what you thought of their speech.
+Include a personalized message with your request, explaining why you want to connect.
 This ups your chances of them accepting and also creates a dialogue between you and that person.

 While you and your new connection make not become the best of friends, being a part of their network gives you access to exclusive perks.
-On LinkedIn, people post job opportunities, promote events they’ll be attending and share industry tips with their network.
+On LinkedIn, people post job opportunities, promote events they’re attending and share industry tips.
 This is all content you wouldn’t see if you weren’t connected with them.

 Also, connect with recruiters and follow companies you’re interested in because they will also post job opportunities, sometimes exclusively on LinkedIn.
 If you’re already following them, you’ll get ahead of everyone by seeing them first.

 Be as active on LinkedIn as you are everywhere else